shadax1/word_count/README.md

 The execution for this plugin isn't really the best but it does the job for me at the moment.

 Current limitations/issues and things I want to improve:
-- typing in the command palette triggers `on_modified_async` which can be annoying with large files
 - counting in a large file is quite demanding in terms of cpu
 - make it so it doesn't recount after a sort